jaaic/travel-api/README.md

     ```

 ## Invoke api
+The api to sort list of different boarding cards and create an itinerary takes a json input.
 Each boarding card has mandatory fields - 'from', 'to', 'type'

-The api to sort list of different boarding cards and create an itinerary takes a json input and can be invoked as -
+Only http 'POST' method is allowed on the itinerary create endpoint.

+To invoke api through curl -

 ```
 curl -X POST \
   http://localhost:8000/App/Modules/Itinerary/Create.php \